Resource Modeling Best Practices for REST APIs

 Centralize OpenAPI specifications in a version-controlled monorepo or dedicated spec registry.
 Mandate shared linting rules via .spectral.yaml, enforce PR templates that require schema validation artifacts, and block merges if spectral lint or backward-compatibility checks fail.
 Establish an API Review Board for cross-domain boundary changes.

-Should I use nested or flat resource paths in OpenAPI specs?
+Should I use nested or flat resource paths?

 Use nested paths (/parents/{id}/children) only when the child’s lifecycle is strictly owned by the parent and authorization boundaries align.
 Prefer flat paths (/children?parent_id={id}) for independent scalability, simpler client routing, and easier pagination.
 Nested paths increase coupling and complicate versioning when child resources evolve independently.